Male Breast Cancer

 The stages of male breast cancer are:

 Stage 0: Cancer cells are only in the ducts.
-Cancer has not spread to other breast tissue.
+Stage 0 breast cancer is another name for ductal carcinoma in situ.

-Stage I: The tumor is small and hasn’t spread to the lymph nodes.
+Stage I: The tumor is small and hasn’t spread to your lymph nodes.

 Stage II: One of these is true:

-- The tumor is smaller than 20 millimeters (mm) and has spread to a few axillary lymph nodes.
-Axillary nodes are lymph nodes in the armpit.
+- The tumor is smaller than 20 millimeters (mm) and has spread to a few lymph nodes in your armpit (axillary lymph nodes).

-- The tumor is 20 mm to 50 mm across and has not spread to the axillary lymph nodes (stage IIA).
-Or the tumor is 20 mm to 50 mm and has spread to the axillary lymph nodes (stage IIB).
+- The tumor is 20 mm to 50 mm across and hasn’t spread to the axillary lymph nodes (stage IIA), or the tumor is 20 mm to 50 mm and has spread to the axillary lymph nodes (stage IIB).

-- The tumor is larger than 50 mm and has not spread to a few axillary lymph nodes.
-(50 mm is about the size of a lime.)
+- The tumor is larger than 50 mm and hasn’t spread to a few axillary lymph nodes.

-Stage III: Cancer has spread typically to several lymph nodes.
-Cancer cells may also be in the chest wall or skin.
-It has not spread to other areas of the body away from the breast.
+Stage III: Cancer has spread to several lymph nodes.
+Cancer cells may also be in your chest wall or skin.

-Stage IV: Cancer cells have spread to other parts of the body away from the breast.
-Cancer can spread to all areas of the body, including the lungs, bones, liver or brain.
+Stage IV: Cancer cells have spread to other parts of your body.
+Cancer can spread to all areas of your body, including your bones, lungs, liver or brain.

 Management and Treatment